randeley37/CS2BOT/README.md

-## CS2BOT
+## CS2BOT by randeley
-Best bot for you cs2 community, lots of features
+Best bot for you CS2 Community, lots of features Configured with the latest embeds (Message Components V2)

 Main Features